MariPS/Win10LockscreenDownloader/README.md

 Run the `main.py` script.

 ## Project Status
-At the moment, the script simply selects all the files with size `>=400Kb` and stores them in the selected folder with extension `.jpg`.
+At the moment, the script simply selects all the files with size `>=400Kb` and stores them with extension `.jpg` in the selected folder.
 In the future, it is contemplated the addition of a feature to select a single image too.
 Also, will be added the possibility to rename the images with the names of the geographical places where they were taken.